ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 .. literalinclude::  intro/samples/cu/Views/Home/Index.cshtml
    :language: html

 Press CTRL+F5 to run the project or choose **Debug > Start Without Debugging** from the menu.
-You see the home page with the main menu.
+You see the home page with tabs for the pages you'll create in these tutorials.

 .. image:: intro/_static/home-page.png
    :alt: Contoso University home page